 WHAT IS TAROKO NATIONAL PARK?

-Taroko National Park is one of nine national parks in Taiwan.
-It’s a massive reserve which spans Hualian, Taichung, and Nantou counties in the eastern part of the country.
-Covering over 92,000 hectares, it features many natural wonders like mountains, gorges, rivers, and cliffs.
+Taroko Gorge National Park is one of nine national parks in Taiwan.
+It’s a massive reserve in Taiwan’s central mountain range that spans Hualian, Taichung, and Nantou counties in the eastern part of the country.
+Covering over 92,000 hectares, it features many natural wonders like gorges, rivers, and cliffs.
 At its peak, its highest mountain stands over 3,000 meters above sea level.

 The park gets its name from the gorge carved over the centuries by the Liwu River.
 Taroko Gorge is known for its abundant supply of marble, hence its nickname “The Marble Gorge”.
 Taroko National Park is synonymous with Taroko Gorge and is often referred to as such.
 I’ll be using both names interchangeably in this guide.